 Carol J. Matthews-Shifflett, CEO & Consultant ~ MA, Community Leadership

-An active community leader, Carol believes leadership involves collective groups of people and personalities with the common goal of working toward best practices for women of color.
-Her principles are respect, integrity, communication, and commitment, which will be beneficial in improving the quality of life for marginalized groups seeking common ground of understanding on the journey of healing.
-Her life experience as an advocate and working with women of color and her education has created her passion for doing this work.
+An active community leader, Ms. Shifflett believes leadership involves collective groups of people and personalities with a common goal of working toward best practices for survivors.
+Her principles are respect, integrity, communication, and commitment, all of which are beneficial in improving the quality of life for groups seeking an understanding of the journey of healing.
+Her life experience as an advocate, working with women of color, and her education has created her passion for doing this work.

 Sherry Long is a Certified Social Worker.
 Earning a BS in Psychology, she has dedicated her career to clients with various mental health issues.
 Sherry serves as the primary facilitator for Utah’s Sistah Circle of The Sojourner Group.
 Sherry currently serves as a Social Worker for Journey of Hope.
 For over 25 years she devoted her passion to clients at Valley Mental Health (Valley Behavioral Health).
 Sherry has worked with patients struggling with Serious Persistent Mental Illness (SPMI), had a large clientele of patients while managing the Drug and Alcohol unit; while specifically concentrating on women and children’s issues.
 In addition, Sherry contributed as both leader and co-leader in this unit.